 The Board of Directors will consider applicants whose primary growing/manufacturing location is located within 50 miles of Kingston, NY.
 The Board reserves the right to make exceptions in regard to applicant location at any time.

 - WEATHER and CANCELLATION.
 The market runs rain or shine.
 All vendors are required to attend the market in all weather – please be prepared for hot, cold and wet weather as we run outdoors in three seasons.
 Vendors are permitted to bring small space heaters that don’t require access to electricity as necessary.
-The market is cancelled in only very extreme circumstances, but if it becomes necessary we will alert vendors about the possibility of a cancellation by Thursday at 4pm, and we will officially cancel the market by 3pm on the Friday before the market.
+The market is cancelled in only very extreme circumstances. but if it becomes necessary we will alert vendors about the possibility of a cancellation by Thursday at 4pm, and we will officially cancel the market by 3pm on the Friday before the market.
 If weather circumstances change and cancellation is no longer necessary, vendors are responsible for attending the market as planned.
 Cancellation will be announced to vendors by email, and will also be posted on the market’s facebook page and on the Kingston Farmers Market website (kingstonfarmersmarket.org).
 In the event of a cancellation, refunds will not be issued.

 - ATTENDANCE.
 Attendance is mandatory for all markets from May 12 through November 17.
 Vendors are afforded 3 excused absences during the market season (excused absence is defined as notifying the market manager at least 24 hours in advance).
 Not attending the market without notifying the market manager, or with notice less than 24 hours in advance, can result in the vendor being asked not to return for the remainder of the season.
-Please notify Katy Kondrat, Market Manager, of any absences by email at firstname.lastname@example.org.
+Please notify Katy Kondrat, Market Manager, of any absences by email at email@example.com.

 **All vendors must be fully set up with product ready to be sold at 9:00.
 Any vendor not set up and ready to take customers at 9:00 will be fined $50, to be paid by cash or check on the same day.

-**Any vendor with 3 late set-ups will be asked not to return to the market.
+**Any vendor with 3 late set-ups may be asked not to return to the market.

 Vendor fees are due upon the approval of the vendor application, and must be received within 15 business days of your acceptance.
-Upon request the payment can be broken up into two installments for an additional $50 fee.
-For two installments, vendors must send two checks: one dated with the current date for half of the total (including installment fee), and another post dated July 1, 2018 for the remaining balance.
+Upon request the payment can be broken up into two installments.
+For two installments, vendors must send two checks: one dated with the current date for half of the total (including installment fee), and another post-dated July 1, 2019 for the remaining balance.
 Fees can be paid by personal check, bank check, money order or debit/credit card through our website or paypal.
 Cash will not be accepted under any circumstances.
 All payments must include the name of your business and the season that you are paying for.

-**NEW** 5.
-TENT PLACEMENT AND SPACE USE.
+- TENT PLACEMENT AND SPACE — USE.
 Back tent legs must abut the curb of the sidewalk in order to leave sufficient space in the middle of the street.
-All product and display should be within the area of the tent and may not exceed a 100 square foot area.
+All product and display should be within the area of the tent and may not exceed a 100 square foot (10’x10’) area.

 - APPLICATION SUBMISSION.
-All applications must be submitted online via ManageMyMarket.com by 11:59pm on Monday, March 5, 2018.
-All necessary forms and certificates must also be submitted online via managemymarket.com at the time of application.
+All applications must be submitted online via ManageMyMarket.com by 11:59pm on Monday, March 4, 2019.
+All necessary forms and certificates may be submitted online via managemymarket.com at the time of approval.
 Vendors applying to sell prepared foods must upload a copy of their 20-c license.
-Upon acceptance all vendors must update their ManageMyMarket account with an uploaded copy of their up-to-date insurance coverage with $1,000,000 in coverage, and the following as license holders, each with their own certificate:
+Upon acceptance all vendors must update their ManageMyMarket account with an uploaded copy of their up-to-date insurance coverage with $1,000,000 in liability coverage, and the following as license holders AND additional insured:

 Kingston Farmers Market